-- Work with the local authorities and communities to map and assess the capacities of existing community governance structures and establish such structures including Site Management Committees (SMCs) through consultative processes- aimed at fostering community engagement in decision-making, community mobilization, and information management. - Through coordination with protection actors (GBV-AoR) and local authorities, periodic safety audits of the gathering sites are conducted to inform the multi-sector response. - Work with Protection cluster and Housing Land and Property (HLP) task force partners from the on-set to facilitate community participation and representation to address HLP issues in sites and site-like settings, ensuring non-interruption in multi-sectoral service delivery in the affected locations.
+- Work closely with Shelter and Settlement Planning teams to have designated spaces at the site level for service centres, including distribution points, and community centres to facilitate multi-sectoral assistance, including food distribution.
+SMS will equip Site Management Committees (SMCs) with tools required in site cleaning and maintenance activities; wheelbarrows, rakes, hoes, gloves, liquid soap, and face masks to foster improved site conditions. - Through coordination with protection actors (GBV-AoR) and local authorities, periodic safety audits of the gathering sites are conducted to inform the multi-sector response. - Work with Protection cluster and Housing Land and Property (HLP) task force partners from the on-set to facilitate community participation and representation to address HLP issues in sites and site-like settings, ensuring non-interruption in multisectoral service delivery in the affected locations.